President Donald Trump has said a coronavirus vaccine made by Moderna has been approved for use in the US and distribution will start immediately.

 Clinical trials found the vaccine had an efficacy of 94.1% – and 100% against severe Covid-19.

-Furthermore, no person who was vaccinated with the jab, known as mRNA-1273, developed severe coronavirus.
+Nobody who was vaccinated with the vaccine, known as mRNA-1273, developed severe coronavirus.

-US firm Moderna has said its trial results indicate the jab is generally well tolerated with no serious safety concerns.
+US firm Moderna said the trial results indicate the jab is generally well tolerated with no serious safety concerns.

 – How does the Moderna vaccine work?

-The Moderna vaccine works in a very similar way to the jab from Pfizer/BioNTech.
+It works in a similar way to the jab from Pfizer/BioNTech.